KDE/breeze/README.md

 ## Klassy Settings
 Klassy includes a settings application, `klassy-settings`.
 This shows Window Decoration and Application Style settings in one place.

 `klassy-settings` also has command-line options to allow Preset file imports, load Presets and generate system icons.
-Run `klassy-setttings --help` for details.
+Run `klassy-settings --help` for details.

 <a name="donations"/>